What is a Home Theatre Power Manager

 But what do you do if you can’t afford such an expensive device?
 Is there some other solution?
 Well, there’s one thing many audiophiles and home theater enthusiasts do.
 They install a dedicated line (or rather pay a professional electrician to do that) and add an outlet that will be used for your audio equipment only.

-Most of the power outlets in your (and any other) home in the US share power with refrigerators, routers, microwaves, lightbulbs, and many other appliances.
-All these appliances can introduce noise and affect the performance of your home theater system.
+Most power outlets in your (and any other) home in the US share power with refrigerators, routers, microwaves, lightbulbs, and many other appliances.
+These appliances can introduce noise and affect the performance of your home theater system.
 Adding a dedicated line for your home theater (or just for your amplifier/AVR) can eliminate that noise.
-That way, you will get much cleaner power and sound without adding a conditioner, and it won’t compromise the performance.
+That way, you will get much cleaner power and sound without adding a conditioner, which won’t compromise the performance.

-The problem with a dedicated line is that, even though it can eliminate noise and increase the power supply’s efficiency, it can’t protect your equipment from power surges or under and overvoltages.
+The problem with a dedicated line is that, although it can eliminate noise and increase the power supply’s efficiency, it can’t protect your equipment from power surges or under and overvoltages.
 It would still be best to have a surge protector (preferably a power manager).

 What Creates Dirty AC?

 Dirty power is the current that contains high-frequency noise, voltage spikes, lightning surges, and power surges.
-Dirty AC makes operating properly difficult for sensitive devices in your home theater equipment.
+Dirty AC makes operating appropriately difficult for sensitive devices in your home theater equipment.

 These fields are produced by everything from lights to microwaves and electrical lines, electrical motors, and other appliances.

-The result is a lower quality of energy that can damage, degrade and disrupt the operation of sensitive electronic devices such as home theatre systems.
+The result is a lower-quality energy that can damage, degrade, and disrupt the operation of sensitive electronic devices such as home theatre systems.

 Most electronic devices are not protected against noise, and most home theatre systems are not protected against dirty power.

-Dirty power is the result of anomalies in the power supply.
+Dirty power results from anomalies in the power supply.
 Some examples of dirty currents are voltage variations, power surges, and mode noise.
-While voltage variations and surges pose a risk of damaging your equipment, mode noise can affect performance quality.
+While voltage variations and surges risk damaging your equipment, mode noise can affect performance quality.

-One of the main causes of noise in electricity is actually from other electronics connected to the same circuit in your home.
+One of the leading causes of electrical noise is noise from other electronics connected to the same circuit in your home.

-Most modern electronics convert AC from the mains to DC using switching power supplies that quickly convert AC electricity but also send noise back into the circuit.
+Most modern electronics convert AC from the mains to DC using switching power supplies that quickly convert AC electricity and send noise back into the circuit.

-The noise can also be introduced by your neighbors, weather, radio waves, EMFs, and many other factors.
+Your neighbors, weather, radio waves, EMFs, and many other factors can also contribute to noise.

-Dirty electricity is another term used for electricity that is unreliable or has a lot of noise.
-There are a lot of factors to consider, such as micro-surges, signal interference, damage to the power grid, line noise, and many others.
+Dirty electricity is another term for unreliable or noisy electricity.
+Many factors must be considered, such as micro-surges, signal interference, damage to the power grid, and line noise.

-Dirty energy can also create electromagnetic fields (EMFs) that can interfere with electronics.
+Dirty energy can also create electromagnetic fields (EMFs) that interfere with electronics.

 The Difference Between a Power Conditioner and a Surge Protector